queryluke/masseffect-5e/static/data/rules/08-10-creating-vehicles.md

 choose one of Frigate, Cruiser, Carrier, or Dreadnought.

 ### Speed
 A vehicles speed is somewhat abstract.
-Mechanically, it represents the number of playmat spaces it can more in one turn.
+Mechanically, it represents the number of playmat spaces it can move in one turn.
 This assumes the vehicle is moving an average pace and slow enough to turn and maneuver.
 Speed should range from 1 to 15.

 ### Range